Portal-blePortal + Portable

 We are researchers at the Brown University HCI Group, and we want to share this augmented reality format.
-Instructions for assembling Portal-ble will be available on this page, along with the necessary software.
+Instructions for assembling Portal-ble are available on the GitHub page, where the open source software can be downloaded.
 We use a Leap Motion attached to the back of a phone using a 3D-printed mount.
 The Leap Motion is connected to an Intel compute stick that wirelessly transmits hand positions to the phone.

 A longer description of Portal-ble and its evaluation is published at UIST 2019, the ACM Symposium on User Interface Software and Technology.
 You can download the paper.
 Please read the paper and visit the source code repository for implementation details.